OpenDataDSL/website/docs/data/finance/_BNZ_FX.md

 ### Schedule

-Process is scheduled at 05:00AM UTC ( 18:00 NZDT)
+Process is scheduled at 05:00AM GMT on business days.

 ### Sample File